Kaiserbrief: Ludwig's opposition to Prussia

 Ludwig II, who had been in office since 1864, was, however, a supporter of the Greater German solution, a German agreement including Austria, and thus also under the leadership of the Austrian Emperor, and above all under the full protection of Bavarian sovereignty.
 He had not wounded the defeat of the Austro-Prussian War of 1866, in which Bavaria, together with Saxony, Baden, Württemberg, Hanover, Hesse-Darmstadt, Electoral Hesse and Nassau, had stood as an ally to Austria.
 Bavaria had to pay Prussia 30 million guilders as compensation and subordinate its army to Prussia's command in the event of war.

 Under this command, with the enthusiastic consent of the population, 55,000 Bavarian soldiers, led by Prussian Prince Frederick William, were drawn into the war against France in 1870.
 Ludwig had refused to take the lead.
 He was also absent from the victory celebrations at Versailles and had rejected the request of his own government and on the orders of Bismarck, to make the Prussian King a German Emperor.
 His government, however, had already announced its acceptance to the German Empire without his consent, while Ludwig still complained about France's loss in the war.

 Ludwig's notorious financial problems

 From the outset, Ludwig was less interested in governmental affairs than in a particular representative depiction of his kingship in culture and architecture.
 This had a tradition in his family, his great-grandfather Maximilian I and grandfather Ludwig I had already used large parts of the state budget to the representative development of Munich as residence, but also to the promotion of art, education and science.
-Ludwig's locks burdened his private finances to the utmost.
+Ludwig's Schlösser burdened his private finances to the utmost.
 Prince Eulenberg-Hertefeld, secretary of the Prussian ambassador in Munich, described how the king had shattered state finances, and privately tried to get money from all sides, like a loan of twenty million florins from the prince of Thurn and Taxis.
 He had also begged the Austrian Emperor, the kings of Belgium and Sweden to ask the (Turkish) Sultan and the Shah of Persia for money.